 It was a well-designed secure system designed to frustrate the hell out of hackers by making it clear that they were utterly denied access and the admin was LOLing at their hubris.
 How cute, that they thought they could do as they pleased with his baby.

-"It was Dr. Atsuro Kihara that rewrote the harmonizer to let it run on standard hardware, according to his annotations," Ritsuko offered Gendo as proof she wasn't absolutely useless, even if the only real suggestion she could make was that he steal her some hardware and waylay Dr. Minegeshi's former apprentice and the scientific advisor to the Japanese government, which was admitting that neither she nor the Magi were up to the challenge.
+"It was Dr. Atsuro Kihara that rewrote the harmonizer to let it run on standard hardware, according to his annotations," Ritsuko offered Gendo as proof she wasn't absolutely useless, even if the only real suggestion she could make was that he steal her some hardware and waylay Dr. Minegeshi's apprentice and a member of the Japanese cabinet, which was admitting that neither she nor the Magi were up to the challenge.
 "Our other alternative is to locate the server."

 "Servers," Gendo recalled.
 "Dr. Saiduq mentioned that there were two servers, and two programs."

 Ritsuko perked up at that.
 "And they're cross-compatible?"
 They were probably still built from the ground up for this purpose, but that still meant there was hope this could run on the Magi.

 "Hmm," was what Gendo said.
 "They also seem to have some analysis capability."
 Captain Izuna had told Fushimi that this one was 'weak to physical' and that the rest probably weren't such pushovers.
 The ability to spot the vulnerabilities of the angels?
 "Use the magi to locate the servers."
 He'd have someone acquire the hardware.

 "You want a comp?" the man asked Kaji, who nodded.
 "Yes, I can get you a comp," Honda said, face professionally blank.
 "NERV wouldn't be the first client I've acquired one for."

 "Oh?
 Because both the UN and SEELE are running around like chickens with their heads cut off."
 So who outside of the Japanese government knew about this ahead of time.